 How to Treat Sciatica Using Electrotherapy Treatment

 Without getting too technical, the Sciatic nerve is one of the longest and widest nerves in the body.
-Arising from the L4-S2 spinal segments, the sciatic nerve then passes through the pelvis, across the buttock area, and down each leg.
+It arises from the L4-S2 spinal segments and passes through the pelvis, across the buttock area, and down each leg.

 Why is the sciatic nerve so important?
-Well, the sciatic nerve supplies both motor functions and sensory information to the regions of lower back and limbs.
-This basically means it allows the muscle to synchronously move and feel.
-Yet, with such vast coverage of the lower body and the multifunctioning purpose of the sciatic nerve, comes greater presence and opportunity for injury or damage.
+Well, the sciatic nerve supplies both motor functions and sensory information to the regions of the lower back and limbs.
+This basically means it allows the muscle to move and feel synchronously.
+Yet, with such vast coverage of the lower body and the multifunctioning purpose of the sciatic nerve comes greater presence and opportunity for injury or damage.

-Sciatica is the term that is used to describe the pain caused by the irritation and/or inflammation of the sciatic nerve.
-Sciatica can occur anywhere along the sciatic nerve path, but the pain usually presents itself within the lower back, hip or buttock area but can also be felt as far down as the heel or toes.
-Flares can initially last anywhere between 2 – 6 weeks but for longer durations, advice from physiotherapists should be sought.
+Sciatica is the term used to describe the pain caused by the irritation and/or inflammation of the sciatic nerve.
+It can occur anywhere along the sciatic nerve path, but the pain usually presents itself within the lower back, hip, or buttock area.
+It can also be felt as far down as the heel or toes.
+Flares can initially last anywhere between 2 – 6 weeks, but for longer durations, advice from physiotherapists should be sought.

-So now we know what sciatica is, let’s take a look at some of the symptoms of sciatica.
+Now that we know what sciatica is, let’s examine some of its symptoms.

 What are Sciatica symptoms?